HVAC PERFORMANCE TESTING

 3) Cool air is distributed in the proper amount to every room (system balance)

-Most air conditioning contractors do not have the knowledge, equipment, or motivation to optimize systems, as they gain more revenue from simply replacing equipment.
+Most air conditioning contractors do not have the knowledge, equipment, or motivation to optimize systems, as they make more money simply replacing equipment.
 Perhaps this is why the national performance average for these systems is 57% of rated capacity (data from over 20 years of testing by the National Comfort Institute).

-Below are the diagnostic tests for ...
+Here are the diagnostic tests for diagnosing performance:

 External Static Pressure

 that what the fan is designed for, the volume of air distributed to your rooms can

 Filter Pressure Drop

 This test measures how much your air filter is restricting air flow and reveals if you need

 Evaporator Coil Pressure Drop

-This test measures the difference in pressure on either side of the evaporator coil.
+This tests the difference in pressure on either side of the evaporator coil.
 It shows how much

 A small camera is inserted into the equipment to literally see the condition of the

 Duct Leakage Tests